micmejia/bible-dump/AMPC/1 Peter/1 Pet 5.md

 Likewise, you who are younger _and_ of lesser rank, be subject to the elders (the ministers and spiritual guides of the church)--[giving them due respect and yielding to their counsel].
-Clothe (apron) yourselves, all of you, with humility [as the garb of a servant, [^b]so that its covering cannot possibly be stripped from you, with freedom from pride and arrogance] toward one another.
+Clothe (apron) yourselves, all of you, with humility [as the garb of a servant, so that its covering cannot possibly be stripped from you, with freedom from pride and arrogance] toward one another.
 For God sets Himself against the proud (the insolent, the overbearing, the disdainful, the presumptuous, the boastful)--[and He opposes, frustrates, and defeats them], but gives grace (favor, blessing) to the humble.